Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Analysis and Results

-In the case where the mediator mass $ M_{S} \leq 3 $ GeV, the parameter space is mostly constrained by the effects of invisible decays and fixed-target experiments.
-The parameter space allowed by flavour and electroweak processes is depicted in Fig. \ref{fig:flavor_lowermass_2sig}.
-In this subsection, we will explore how the DM constraints further modify the parameter space when combined with flavour constraints.
+In the scenario where the mediator mass satisfies $M_S \leq 3~\text{GeV}$, the parameter space is predominantly constrained by limits from invisible decay channels and fixed-target experiments.
+The regions allowed by flavour observables, electroweak processes, and dipole moment measurements are shown in fig.~\ref{fig:flavor_lowermass_2sig}.
+In this mass regime, the contributions from dipole-moment constraints play only a negligible role.
+In this part of the discussion, we will explore how the DM constraints further modify the parameter space when combined with these data.
 While discussing the outcome from the analysis of only flavour and electroweak processes, we presented our results for two cases depending upon whether we take the $ 1\sigma $ error or $ 2\sigma $ error of the process $ B \to K^{(*)} S $.
-For the case of $ 2\sigma $ error, the resulting interplay between the allowed parameter spaces is illustrated in the plots in Fig. \ref{fig:DM_flavor_lowermass}.
+For the case of $ 2\sigma $ error, the resulting interplay between the allowed parameter spaces is illustrated in the plots in fig.~\ref{fig:DM_flavor_lowermass}.

 As mentioned, the strongest constraint on this parameter space is coming from invisible decays ($ P \to P' + S $) and fixed target experiment (CHARM).
-So, the constraint of flavour sector does not really depend on the mass of the DM (a small dependency is coming from the Breit-Wigner propagator of $ S $).
+So, the constraint of the flavour sector does not really depend on the mass of the DM (a small dependency is coming from the Breit-Wigner propagator of $ S $).
 Similar to the previous case, here also we do not get any bound or impact of the coupling $ c_{G} $ from DM analysis.
 So to get the common parameter space from flavour and DM, we have varied $ c_{G} $ in the range allowed from only flavour observables.